awsm-research/JITLine-replication-package/README.md

 This repository contains source code that we used to perform experiment in "JITLine: A Simpler, Better, Faster, Finer-grained Just-In-Time Defect Prediction" paper.

-The source code implementation for our approach is in [JITLine](https://github.com/awsm-research/JITLine-replication-package/tree/master/JITLine  "JITLine") directory.

 Please follow the steps below to reproduce the result